minjaash/SchoolManagement/Readme.md

  Sorting results by computed distancein ascending order.

 # Environment Notes(optional)
-SSL CA is optional depending on your MySQL provider For local development, SSL can be removed or replaced with file-based CA
+SSL CA is optional depending on your MySQL provider.
+For local development, SSL can be removed or replaced with file-based CA